 In my opinion, new photo TLDs help with the first two.
 But for the time being, they negatively affect the third one: people are not yet used to remembering & typing non-traditional domain names.
 Non tech savvy users might still get confused and try to append “.com” to the end of the domain when typing it in.

 In time, blog posts like this one will raise awareness over new TLDs and people will grow more accustomed to them, eventually lifting this problem.

 But for the time being, from a user point of view, new TLDs still have a long way to go before mass adoption.

 2. Smaller SEO value

 Most likely, the new TLDs will have less SEO weight than their .com counterparts.
-Only Google knows how large the gap really is, though I’m sure time will close this gap as new TLDs reach maturity.
+Only Google knows how large the gap really is (if any).

 But in the short term, don’t expect a huge SEO boost from getting a new-TLD name, quite the opposite.